 - Step 1: Combine monthly gross non-excluded earnings and monthly gross profit from self-employment. - Step 2: Deduct 20% of Step 1. - Step 3: Add the gross non-excluded unearned income, including the WV WORKS benefit and any amount reduced or being repaid to the WV WORKS due to failure to comply with a program requirement.
-See Section 10.4,D. - Step 4: Subtract the Standard Deduction found in Appendix B. - Step 5: Subtract the Dependent Care Deduction up to the maximums found in Appendix B. - Step 6: Subtract the amount of legally obligated child support actually paid. - Step 7: Subtract the Homeless Shelter Standard Deduction. - Step 8: Subtract allowable medical expenses in excess of \$35.
+See Section 10.4,D. - Step 4: Subtract the Standard Deduction found in Appendix B.

+CHAPTER 10 N N WV INCOME MAINTEN 10 Step 5: Dependent Care De d in Appendix B. eduction up to the Step 6: Subtract the a actually paid. mount of legally ob ligated child suppor Step 7: Subtract the Hor meless Shelter Standa rd Deduction.
+Step 8: Subtract allowab ole medical expenses i n excess of \$35.
 Step 9: Calculate 50% of the remaining income and compare it to the actual monthly shelter/utility cost or shelter/SUA amount.

-Step 10:

-No One Elderly or Disabled At Least One Person Elderly or Disabled Shelter/ Utility Equal To Or Less Than Step 9.
+Step 10: No One Elderly or Disabled At Least One Person Elderly or Disabled Shelter/ Utility Equal To Or Less Than Step 9.
 No further computation is needed.
 The amount from Step 8 is the countable income.
 No further computation is needed.
 The amount from Step 8 is the countable income.
 Shelter/ Utility Greater Than Step 9.
 The amount in excess of 50%, not to exceed the shelter/ utility cap, is deducted to arrive at countable income.
-The amount in excess of 50% is deducted, without regard to the shelter/utility cap, to arrive at countable income.

-Step 11: Compare the countable income to the maximum net income in Appendix A for the AG size.
-This net income test does not apply to Categorically Eligible AG's.
-See Chapter 1.
+The amount in excess of 50% is deducted, without regard to the shelter/ utility cap, to arrive at countable income.
+Step 11: in Appendix A fo ountable income to the or the AG size.
+This ne rically Eligible AG's.
+S et income test does no

-3. Determining the Amount of the Benefit
+3. Determining The Amount Of The Benefit